MarkoSimka/X-O-game/README.md

 ##  Contributing
 Contributions are welcome!
 If you have any ideas, enhancements, or bug fixes, feel free to open an issue or submit a pull request.

-##  License
-This project is licensed under the [MIT License](https://opensource.org/license/mit).

-Thank you for choosing "X-O-game".
-We hope this application serves as a valuable resource for your development needs.
-If you have any questions or need further assistance, please don't hesitate to reach out.

 Happy coding!